Summary of options if you get an infringement notice

 Where you are not the driver accumulating the fines, you can defer nominating another driver for up to six months.
 This allows you time to consider whether nominating another driver is a safe option.
 However, even if you decide not to nominate another driver, all the fines that are the subject of a successful application under the scheme will be cancelled.

-The Director of Fines Victoria retains the power to send fines back to enforcement agencies for The party presenting evidence in court on behalf of the state or Commonwealth government against a person accused of committing a crime.
-Also called the Crown. in limited circumstances, which could result in you being summoned to court.
+The Director of Fines Victoria retains the power to send fines back to enforcement agencies for prosecution in limited circumstances, which could result in you being summoned to court.
 However, the Director of Fines Victoria has indicated that an applicant will be given an opportunity to withdraw their application before this occurs, which means there is no risk of the matter being heard in court unless you agree to it.
 There is a small risk that Fines Victoria will notify the police if they assess that you are in immediate danger.

 Option 9: Apply for a work and development permit